Scrashdown/PRU-Audio-Processing/Report/Report.md

 | **32** |  128.5  |
 | **48** |  85.7  |
 | **64** |  64.3  |

+#### 1-channel "proof of concept" program

+Before writing the 6-channels CIC filter and the C host interface, we wrote a simple, 1-channel, proof of concept program implementing a CIC filter.
+We then used this code as a base and adapted it for the 6-channels implementation.
+It can be found in `src/1Mic-CIC/` and run with `sh deploy.sh`.
+This will start recording from the microphone connected to P8.28 on the BeagleBone and then output the raw resulting PCM to a file in the `src/1Mic-CIC/output/` directory.

+It follows the same basic principles as the 6-channels implementation, without scratchpad register exchanges, and waiting for only 1 channel.

 ### Host interface and API